CNBC Awards

 Table of Content:

-Progressive Wage Model could be explained as a structured wage framework for specific job sectors that could be used to address income inequalities and foster workforce productivity.
-By linking wages to skill development and productivity improvements, Progressive Wage Model provides a clear pathway for low-wage workers in Singapore to achieve higher earnings while also increasing their output.
+The Progressive Wage Model could be explained as a structured wage framework for specific job sectors that could address income inequalities and foster workforce productivity.
+By linking wages to skill development and productivity improvements, the Model provides a clear pathway for low-wage workers in Singapore to achieve higher earnings while increasing their output.

 The Progressive Wage Model (PWM) was first implemented in 2014 by MOM, beginning with the cleaning sector.
 It started with roles such as general office cleaners, who earned around SG$1,000, and progressed to positions like cleaning supervisors, who received a minimum wage of SG$1,600.
 From then, it began to expand to various jobs such as: